medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 #### MedComHomeCareObservation
 The [MedComHomeCareObservation](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homeCare-observation.html) profile inherits from the MedComCoreObservation profile.
+This profile includes infromation about what observation was performed, what date & time, by whom, and what result was obtaind.
+Codes form two Codesystems for NPU and MCS are used to stated what observation is performed in Observation.code.coding.
+Both codystsems are exibitet on terminology server.
-This profile includes a code, and value for the observation, and a comment on the individual result , if this comment is relevant to include.
-The  code shall either be a NPU or MCS code describing the observation.
-Further, a date and time that defines when the observation was performed shall be added.
-It is also required to send a marking that the result of the observation is not reference assessed
+It is alsao allowed to send an analysis comment on the individual result, if this comment is relevant to include.
+Further it is also required to send a marking that the result of the observation is not reference assessed (Dansk: ikke reference vurderet).

 #### MedComCorePatient